Marion Elizabeth Rodgers

-Marion Elizabeth Rodgers is a scholar, author, and editor recognized as the foremost authority on H. L. Mencken.
+Marion Elizabeth Rodgers (born October 31, 1958) is a scholar, author, and editor recognized for her biographical work on H. L. Mencken.

+Early life

+Rodgers was born October 31, 1958, in Santiago, Chile, the daughter of Chilean Maria Arce Fernandez and American William Livingston Rodgers (died 2021), a businessman and official of the United States Agency for International Development.
+She has a sister, Linda Suben, and a brother, William Rodgers.
+She graduated from Goucher College in 1981.

 Mencken scholarship

-Rodgers became interested in Mencken while researching Sara Haardt, who had attended Goucher College from whence Rodgers graduated in 1981.
-She discovered a trove of correspondences between Mencken and his eventual wife which she compiled and edited as the book Mencken and Sara: A Life in Letters: The Private Correspondence of H.L.
+Rodgers became interested in Mencken while researching Sara Haardt, who had attended Goucher College and later married Mencken.
+She discovered a trove of correspondence between Mencken and Haardt which she compiled and edited for the book Mencken and Sara: A Life in Letters: The Private Correspondence of H.L.
 Mencken and Sara Haardt.

 Certainly Mencken’s name came up during the course of my studies.
 But my real introduction to Mencken was shortly before my graduation from Goucher College, in 1981, while I was researching the papers of Southern writer and alumna Sara Haardt, whom Mencken had married, thereby shattering his reputation as “America’s Foremost Bachelor.”
 I was putting away one of her scrapbooks in the vault of the library when I literally tripped over a box of love letters between her and Mencken.
 Taped to the top of the collection was a stern command, written by Mencken, that it was not to be opened until that very year.
 To say that my life changed at that moment would be an understatement.
 Suddenly, a door was swung open into Mencken’s life through the tender route of romantic correspondence.
 In those days my dream was to go to graduate school and write (yet another!) dull thesis on T. S. Eliot.
 Instead, I focused my degree on the Mencken/Haardt collection, promptly received a book contract, and became hooked.